kyverno/kyverno/charts/kyverno/README.md

 - `livenessProbe` has been replaced with `admissionController.livenessProbe`
 - `readinessProbe` has been replaced with `admissionController.readinessProbe`
 - `createSelfSignedCert` has been replaced with `admissionController.createSelfSignedCert`
+- `serviceMonitor` has been replaced with `admissionController.serviceMonitor`
+- `podSecurityContext` has been replaced with `admissionController.podSecurityContext`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.